Viviparidae: Lifecycle

 Viviparidare are viviparous: they give birth to live offspring instead of laying eggs.
-First, internal fertilization occurs, and from the on embryos continue to develop within the female's brood pouch.
-Here, they are nourished until they are matured.
-Once matured, the offsprings are released into the water as miniature versions of the adults.
+Internal fertilization occurs, and the embryos develop within the female's brood pouch.
+Once mature, the offspring are released into the water as miniature versions of the adults.
 This method has shown to increase their chances of survival in freshwater environments.
 Life spans have been reported from 3 to 11 years in various species of Viviparidae, depending on environmental conditions and species type.

 Fossil record

-Viviparidae snails have been around for a long time, and their fossils, like Viviparus langtonensis, show they've lived in freshwater for millions of years.
-Recent DNA studies back this up, hinting at how these snails split into different types way back in history.
-These old clues help us understand where they came from and how they've changed.
-They are snails.
+Fossil records of Viviparus langtonensis show they've lived in freshwater for millions of years.